 Each message type has a corresponding

-For better understanding you could divide messages into two groups:
+For a better understanding, you could divide messages into two groups:

 info.
-These messages are generated by NS in process of LoRaWAN message processing.
+These messages are generated by the NS in the process of LoRaWAN message processing.
 This group has more informational/debug purpose that the first one.

 Here is a list of message types:

 |uplink||Uplink messages from devices.
 Contains payload, radio information, mac commands and so on...||from NS to AS|

 |downlink_request||Request message generated by the NS in case it has an opportunity to send downlink message to a device.
 In case the AS has any downlinks, it will send it to the NS.
 More information can be found here.||From NS to AS|